Acantholycosa

-Acantholycosa is a genus of wolf spiders.
+Acantholycosa is a genus of wolf spiders, family Lycosidae.
 Members of this genus can be distinguished from closely related genera by the presence of more than three pairs of ventral tibial spines on each front leg.
 All are found in Asia and Europe with the exception of Acantholycosa solituda, found in North America.

+Acantholycosa norvegica, the most widespread species in the genus.

+Description

+Acantholycosa measure 6-11 mm in total length.
+Colouration ranges from moderately light to almost black; most are relatively patternless.
+The legs are relatively long.